DataCanvasIO/YLearn/docs/source/sub/api.rst

     * - Class Name
       - Description
     * - :py:class:`PolicyTree`
-      - A class for finding the optimal policy for maxmizing the causal effect with the tree model.
+      - A class for finding the optimal policy for maximizing the causal effect with the tree model.

 .. list-table:: Interpreter